Sayless-Digital/Success-Family-V4/docs/AUTH_SETUP_GUIDE.md

 1. Go to your Supabase project dashboard
 2. Navigate to **SQL Editor** in the sidebar
 3. Click **New Query**
-4. Copy the entire contents of `supabase-migration.sql` from the project root
+4. Copy the entire contents of `supabase/migrations/supabase-migration.sql`
 5. Paste it into the SQL editor
 6. Click **Run** to execute the migration